SFB-ELAINE/STELLA/README.md

 | Status readout              | ♣                 | Programming status  | n/a               | On/Off/♠          | On/Off              | On/Off/♣          | Program var.        | On/Off                | On/Off/♠            | Program var.        | On/Off                                       | n/a               | ♣                   | On/Off/♣♠       | On/Off            | On/Off/♣♠◆                                     |
 | Mounting                    | Head or Back      | Back                | Head              | Head              | Head                | Back              | Implant             | Implant               | Head + Implant      | Implant             | Implant + cage                               | Head              | Implant             | Head            | Head              | Implant                                        |
 | Open source†                | No                | No                  | No                | No                | Complete            | No                | No                  | No                    | No                  | No                  | Incomplete                                   | No                | No                  | No              | Incomplete        | Complete                                       |

+*Estimated from photographic scale
+‡Duty Cycle
+Including §battery, {housing, ¶both
+†Including all design/layout/firmware files and datasets for reproduction ¤ Refers to the stimulation parameters (1x100 µA, 130 Hz, 60 µs) for LPM3 at a boost voltage of 3.1 V □ Highly flexible regarding needed stimulation time and rodent’s size and weight ♣Battery voltage / ♠load impedance out of range indication ◆ Extendable by inter-module communication